alewisiii/python/README.md

 # python
-This repo is meant for python samples
+This repo is meant for python sample code.